Belloliva/minimal-oversampling-for-multivariate-polynomial-interpolation/README.md

 To appear in SIAM Journal on Numerical Analysis (SINUM)

-The code requires gnu scientific library (gsl).
+The code requires to have gnu scientific library (gsl) installed.

 To compile and run (lunix/macos):